 Spanakopita – Greek Spinach Pie is a flavorful savory pie filled with spinach, eggs, and feta.
-This delicious spinach and feta pie is an iconic Greek dish that can be enjoyed as a starter for the main course, an accompaniment to the main course, or a main course if served with a light salad, cheese, and other various complementary items.
+This delicious spinach and feta pie is an iconic Greek dish that can be enjoyed as a starter for the main course, an accompaniment to the main course, or a main course if served with a light salad, cheese, and other various complimentary items.

 Spanakopita is really fairly simple to make believe it or not.
 It’s delicious served either hot or cold, believe me, I have been notorious in the past for taking it right out of the refrigerator and gobbling it down cold and it’s still a fabulous snack.
 I love the taste spinach and feta filling, savory, slightly tart, yet wrapped in a sweet buttery tasting phyllo dough.